-A total of 11 Standing Committees (i.e. one in each specific domain) are operated as a permanent body to evaluate bills professionally and efficiently.
+A total of 12 Standing Committees are operated as a permanent body to evaluate bills professionally and efficiently.
 All the members of the Assembly, with the exception of the Chairman, belong to a Standing Committee, and their term of office is two years.

 The Special Committees on Budget and Accounts and on Ethics can be established temporarily upon a decision at a plenary session to screen specific bills, such as a bill that is under the jurisdiction of several Standing Committees.
 Theirterm of office is the same as that of the Special Committees.

 The Negotiation Bodies serve as a window for negotiation with political parties in order to integrate and mediate the opinions of the Assembly members, who beaslong to either a political party or a parliamentary body, in advance.
-A political party with more than 15 members inside the Assembly becomes a Negotiation Body, while members who do not belong to other negotiation bodies can separately form a negotiation body composed of more than 15 members.
-The current Ninth Assembly has two Negotiation Bodies which are composed of members of the Minjoo Party of Korea and the Saenuri Party.
+A political party with more than 12 members inside the Assembly becomes a Negotiation Body, while members who do not belong to other negotiation bodies can separately form a negotiation body composed of more than 12 members.